sparkutils/testless/README.md

     testless_${framelessVersion}_${runtimeCompatVersion}_${sparkCompatVersion}_${scalaCompatVersion}

-As such the test shade for 0.17 frameless against DBR 14.3 LTS would be:
+As such the test shade for 0.17 frameless 3.5.1 version against DBR 14.3 LTS would be:

-    testless_0.17_14.3.dbr_3.5_2.12
+    testless_0.17-3.5.1_14.3.dbr_3.5_2.12

+However running the 0.17 frameless 3.3.4 version against 14.3 would be:

+    testless_0.17-3.3.4_14.3.dbr_3.5_2.12

 Version combinations anticipated (depends on [#300](https://github.com/typelevel/frameless/pull/800) being accepted) also include DBRs and OSS base versions that are not explicitly or even officially supported by the Frameless project.
+If there is an interesting version combination missing please raise an issue.

 ## How to run